 - Document storage integrated with the platform allows your team to have one place for all of their sales documents to use with customers.

 Better analytics and AI can make a sales manager’s job a lot easier, and prevent you from being left behind.
 First, you should be able to prioritize limited resources to the right opportunities.
 Second, you should be able to improve your decision-making ability by getting the right data at the right time.
 Why not let the system help?

 Here are some features that are gaining popularity.

 - Risk analysis reports for key opportunities.
 Let’s face it, it’s difficult to keep track of every opportunity in the forecast pipeline each and every day – no matter how many forecast reviews you conduct.

 - Activity tracker.
 There is no need to have sales ops track everything your sales team does.
-With everything integrated into a CRM, you should be able to see your sales team activity for any period on a regular basis.
+With everything integrated into your platform, you should be able to see your sales team activity for any period on a regular basis.
 The critical takeaway is not to have an automated drill sergeant.
 It is to track ‘leading indicators’ that lead to a better sales process and more closed deals.

 - Custom reporting.
 You shouldn’t need a sales analyst every time you want to see your business a certain way.
 Getting the right view of your pipeline without any hassle is important each and every day.